Comprehensive Guide to C# and .NET Core OOP Concepts and Language Features

 Source Generators

-Compile-time code generation that creates additional source files to optimize or simplify code.
+Compile-time code generation tool that produces additional source code.

 What is the difference between a class and an object?